Meltem-III: Turkey’s New ATR-72 Maritime Patrol Planes

-In 2013, Turkey finally dealt its Meltem III contract, and signed a revised agreement.
+In 2013, Turkey finally dealt with its Meltem III contract, and signed a revised agreement.
 They’ll buy fewer ATR-72s, split that buy between utility and maritime patrol versions, and change the base airframe.

 The modified ATR-72-500 ASW aircraft was expected to have a maximum take-off weight of 22,500 kg/ 49,600 pounds, and loiter for 6 hours at 370 km/ 200 nm from its base.
 Turkey’s shift to the ATR-72-600 model should improve payload and hot weather performance thanks to uprated PW127M engines, while avionics and monitoring electronics improve pilot workload and maintenance costs.

 The ATR-72s will come in 2 types.
-The 2 Turkish Maritime Utility aircraft will be used for personnel and cargo transport, and the ATR-72-600′s features will offer substantial improvements over the original baseline.
+The 2 Turkish Maritime Utility Aircraft (ATR-72 TMUA) will be used for personnel and cargo transport, and the ATR-72-600′s features will offer substantial improvements over the original baseline.
 ATR-72-600 TMUA planes add new radios and IFF (Identification Friend or Foe system).
 Their reconfigurable cabin area can be readied for cargo, or passengers, or equipped with tactical tables and communications equipment.